Koch And Lowy OMI Floor Lamp

-Other versions: The “Koch and Lowy OMI floor lamp” was also made as a double and single light floor lamp.
-The lampshades were used for several other lamps.
+Other versions: This “Koch and Lowy OMI floor lamp” exists as a double and single light floor lamp.
+The lampshades can be found on several other lamps.
 Made in many colours.
-The base and rod was used for several floor lamps with different lampshades.
+Also the base and rod can be found on several floor lamps with other lampshades.

 Koch & Lowy

 Some say OMI Switserland, but there is nothing to be found about a Swiss company with that name.
 Others say OMI DBGM, because sometimes it is pressed on the knee joint.